amyreese/dotlink/README.md

     vim: .vim
     vimrc: .vimrc

+    # some external dotfile paths to include
+    #include "repo2/dotfiles"
+    #include "/full/patt/to/repo3/"

-Once the mapping is in place, run Dotlink, and tell it where you repository is, as well as where you want it to deploy to:
+Once the mapping is in place, run Dotlink, and tell it where your source repository is, as well as where you want it to deploy to:

     $ dotlink [path/to/repository] [[[user@]host:]path/to/target]